DifferentialAnalyser/differentialanalyser.github.io/README.md

 of mathematical principles through the visualised behaviour.

 ## Setup Instructions
-Download the Repo and run the following command to build and run the website
+Download the Repo and run the following commands to build the website and run a test server
 ```shell
 > npm ci
 > npm run dev